 Audit Log & Notification History

-The audit log and notification history widgets are located on the far right of an individual incident page within Investigation Report and Recommendations.
+The audit log and notification history widgets are located on the far right of the Investigation and Recommendation page.
 Click between the two tabs to see each set of information.

 The audit log provides you with an at-a-glance log of all changes to your incident.
 You can see notes that you have made, as well as flagged events and analyst notes.
-You can quickly access the event details from the flagged events in the audit logs by clicking View Event.
+Quickly access the event details from the flagged events in the audit logs by clicking Execution Details.

 Incident Notification Management

-Learn more about individual incidents and best practices on managing and remediating them with our Managing Incidents in the Alert Logic Console knowledge base article.
+Learn more about incidents and best practices on managing and remediating them with the following Alert Logic knowledge base articles: